-The Cambridge Art Association is seeking workshop proposals for Summer/Fall 2019.
+The Cambridge Art Association is seeking workshop proposals for Fall 2019-Winter 2020.
 We are seeking proposals that will actively engage local artists, and/or arts supporters.

 All proposals should be

 tailored toward events that can be held at Cambridge Art Association’s Kathryn

 Schultz Gallery, which has a maximum capacity of 50 for lectures, 10-15 for seated, hands-on workshops.
 Events held in offsite spaces will be considered.

 Cambridge Art Association workshops should fall into one of the following categories:

 - Intensive workshops (master classes) focused on a particular medium or technique

 materials must be emailed in PDF or Word format to firstname.lastname@example.org with the

 - A description of

 the workshop, including the following: description of workshop and